bahmutov/changed-log/README.md

     $ changed-log <name> <from> latest
     $ changed-log pre-git 1.2.0 latest

+You can omit "latest" and just specify name and "from" version

+    $ changed-log <name> <from>

 If you only provide a single version from a folder that contains `package.json` it will read the 'from' version from the the `package.json`, assuming you have only provided the 'to' version